 3.4.1 "Pipeline" Proposal

-The Pipeline proposal is the first we define of the proposals presented in Section 3.2.
-This is due to the proposal being applicable to function calls, which is used all across JavaScript.
+The "Pipeline" proposal is one of the proposals presented in Section 3.2.
+This proposal is applicable to call expressions, which are used all across JavaScript.
 This proposal is trying to solve readability when performing deeply nested function calls.